BOND REPORT: Treasury Yields Rise A 4th Day In A Row Ahead Of Fed Decision

 Continue Reading Below

-The yield for the 10-year note rose 1.7 basis point to 2.215%.
+The yield on the two-year note, which is especially sensitive to changes in Fed policy, gained 2.1 basis points to 1.359%.
 Bond prices move inversely to yields; one basis point is one hundredth of a percentage point.

-Elsewhere, the euroskeptic 5 Star Movement suffered a setback across local elections, after having received the second most votes in the 2013 general election.
-The municipal results helped to relieve some geopolitical concerns over the eurozone's viability much in the same way the loss of the far-right Marine Le Pen in the French Presidential Election did back in May.

-Investors expect the Fed to deliver a quarter-point rate increase, but investors will be closely following the pace of rate increases thereafter, with the likelihood of fifth rate hike since Dec.
-2015 hovering below 50%, according to the Chicago Mercantile Exchange's data, as been seen weakening the case for an accelerated pace of monetary-policy tepid tightening.
+Treasury yields rose in anticipation of the Fed's expected quarter-point rate increase, but investors will be closely following the pace of rate increases thereafter, with the likelihood of a fifth rate hike since Dec.
+2015 hovering below 50%, according to the Chicago Mercantile Exchange's data.

-"This party was the markets biggest fear whether an election is called early for this fall or continues as is next year.
-The political worries for the region entering the year have basically been neutered," said Peter Boockvar, chief market analyst for the Lindsey Group, in a note.

 Continue Reading Below